Bastian Obermayer: Panama Papers

 Obermayer was contacted at an uncertain time by an anonymous whistleblower who called themself John Doe and who thenceforth leaked more than 11.5 million internal documents created by Panamanian law firm and corporate service provider Mossack Fonseca to Obermayer and his colleague Frederik Obermaier.
 "My life is in danger", John Doe told Obermayer.
 In a 6 May 2016 statement, John Doe cited income inequality, and said he leaked the documents "simply because I understood enough about their contents to realise the scale of the injustices they described".
-He added that he has never worked for any government or intelligence agency and expressed willingness to help prosecutors.
-The two journalists shared the documents with the International Consortium of Investigative Journalists.
+He added that he has never worked for any government or intelligence agency and expressed willingness to help prosecutors.The journalist shared the documents with the International Consortium of Investigative Journalists.
 Journalists from 107 media organizations in 80 countries analyzed documents detailing the operations of the law firm.
 After more than a year of analysis, the first news stories were published on 3 April 2016.
 Only days later, Obermayer and Frederik Obermaier published their book, titled Panama Papers: Breaking the Story of How the Rich and Powerful Hide Their Money, first in German and later in more than 15 languages.
 The US investigative journalist Bob Woodward called the Panama Papers investigation a "triumph of journalism", the NSA whistleblower Edward Snowden "the biggest leak in the history of journalism".
 Later on Netflix announced to turn the investigation into a movie based on the book of Obermayer and Obermaier.